catsanzsh/NINT-CONNECTOR-HDR-V0/README.md

 Create a new branch for your feature or bugfix.
 Submit a pull request with a detailed description of your changes.
 License
-This project is licensed under the MIT License.
+This project is licensed under the APACHE License.

 Acknowledgments
 Inspired by the retro gaming community.